CHART-Team/xitao/readme.md

 # XiTAO RUNTIME #
 XiTAO is an execution model and runtime for low-overhead and interference-free execution of mixed-mode DAGs on manycores.
-XiTAO's generalizes the concept of task by providing it with (1) internal concurrency, (2) an embedded scheduler and (3) a resizeable resource container.
-XiTAO tasks, called TAOs: "Task Assembly Objects", hence become moldable entities.
+XiTAO generalizes the concept of task by providing it with (1) internal concurrency, (2) an embedded scheduler and (3) a resizeable resource container.
+Hence, XiTAO tasks, called TAOs: "Task Assembly Objects" become moldable entities.
 Via a elastic resource partitioning, XiTAO provides better mapping between tasks and hardware resources such as cores, caches or interconnect bandwidth.
-Hence XiTAO provides fast parallelism at low overhead, with constructive sharing and interference-avoidance.
+Therefore, XiTAO provides fast parallelism at low overhead, with constructive sharing and interference-avoidance.

 The following figure shows the architecture of the XiTAO runtime